 Loughborough was also ranked in the top 10 for Psychology and had a really good range of modules.
 This made the course really interesting, while the opportunity to design a final year project that excites you also stood out.

 I was lucky to have some fantastic lecturers and tutors.
-Wherever you go you will find experts in their chosen field who can impart knowledge, but what makes the real difference is having a tutor who genuinely cares how you’re doing and is invested in your success.
+Not only are they experts in their chosen field who can impart knowledge, but they also genuinely care how you’re doing and are invested in your success.

 The research knowledge I developed at Loughborough has been really helpful.
 I’ve referred back to my course notes many times and have been able to share hints and tips I learnt from my lecturers with my teams.